Here’s what you need to know if you’re looking to buy a Dell laptop or notebook PC.

 What’s the difference between Dell XPS, Dell Inspiron and Dell G-Series?

 These days, Dell’s mainstream consumer lineup is broken out into three sub-brands: XPS, Inspiron and the G-Series.
-As you’d expect, each of these designations refers to a different target market and corresponds to a difference in specs, design and price-tag.
+As you’d expect, each of these designations refers to a different target market and corresponds to a difference in specs, design, features and price-tag.

 The XPS series includes the company’s best and most-premium laptops.
 Power users who want the best will want to look at this sub-brand.